rjfarmer/mesa-on-a-stick/README.md

 Things are a little different to a normal MESA run.
-There is no need to ever call ./mk or ./clean (in fact you can't, I deleted the maakefiles).
+There is no need to ever call ./mk or ./clean (in fact you can't, I deleted the makefiles).
 MESA has already been pre-compiled and exists as an executable installed in a system wide location.
-This means there is *NO* support for custom run_stars_extras, if you want to customize your run_stars_extra file then you will need to use the normal installation methods.
+This means there is NO support for custom run_stars_extras, if you want to customize your run_stars_extra file then you will need to use the normal installation methods.